br0kend/react/docs/tutorial/tutorial.md

 If you want to do it, here are the steps to follow:

 1. Make sure you have a recent version of [Node.js](https://nodejs.org/en/) installed.
-2. Follow the [installation instructions](/react/docs/installation.html#creating-a-new-application) to create a new project.
+2. Follow the [installation instructions](/reacc/docs/installation.html#creating-a-new-application) to create a new project.
 3. Delete all files in the `src/` folder of the new project.
 4. Add a file named `index.css` in the `src/` folder with [this CSS code](https://codepen.io/gaearon/pen/oWWQNa?editors=0100).
 5. Add a file named `index.js` in the `src/` folder with [this JS code](https://codepen.io/gaearon/pen/oWWQNa?editors=0010), and then add three lines to the top of it:

     ```js
-    import React from 'react';
+    import Reacc from 'reacc';
-    import ReactDOM from 'react-dom';
+    import ReaccDOM from 'reacc-dom';
     import './index.css';
     ```